 DAY 4–FRANCONIA NOTCH/MT.
 WASHINGTON VALLEY

 Today we experience one of New Hampshire’s most scenic mountain passes–Franconia Notch–with its slopes and valleys draped in autumn’s colors.
 Marvel as we walk along the Flume Gorge on wooden walkways, past waterfalls and 90-foot-high rock walls.
 Next, explore the grand Mt.
-Washington Hotel and after an aerial tram whisks you to the top of the mountain, enjoy a delicious lunch while taking in the spectacular views of the valley below.
+Washington Hotel on a guided tour.
+Afterwards an aerial tram whisks you to the top of the mountain, for a delicious lunch while taking in the spectacular views of the valley below.
 Later, we cross the border into Vermont.
 B, L, D

 DAY 5–HARVEST CIDER/TRADITIONAL MAPLE SYRUP/ROCK OF AGES